 How to help kids adjust to contact lenses

-Adults find contact lenses more convenient than traditional eyeglasses for a variety of reasons.
-Some adults don't like the way eyeglasses look, while others find that eyeglasses move around too much on their faces, requir ing nearconstant ad- justment.
-T h o u g h many people wait until they're adolescents or even full-grown adults to even consider contact lenses, these popular alternatives to eyeglasses can be worn by children as well.
+Adults find contact lenses more convenient than traditional eyeglasses.
+Though many people wait until they're adolescents or even full-grown adults to even consider contact lenses, these popular alternatives to eyeglasses can be worn by children as well.

-But they actually do.
-According to the Centers for Disease Control and Prevention, more than 45 million Americans wear contact lenses.
+Point out the popu larity of contact lenses.
 Explain to children that many of the people they see every day, including teachers, coaches, police officers, etc., are likely wearing contact lenses.
+Kids who